 Unsecured: These loans allow your business to borrow money without having to use your business assets as security.

 Secured: These loans let your business borrow money using an asset as security.
 If you don’t pay back the loan, the lender can sell it to get their money back.
-Secured loans tend to have lower interest rates than unsecured ones and are useful for borrowing larger amounts.
+Secured business loans tend to have lower interest rates than unsecured ones and are useful for borrowing larger amounts.

-There are lots of different specialist types of business finance depending on your business sector, but the main types that are available to most businesses include:
+There are lots of different types of specialist business finance depending on your business sector, but the main types that are available to most businesses include:

 These are cash loans offered by banks and building societies.
 Your business borrows a lump sum and pays it back over a set period of time with interest.